vbochliyakgp/comment_system/backend/API.md

 ```

 ## Authentication
-All protected routes require a Bearer token in the Authorization header:
+Protected routes require a Bearer token in the Authorization header:
 ```
 Authorization: Bearer <your_jwt_token>
 ```